-- 1) The overall scientific merit of the investigation and its relevance to the Chandra science program and capabilities.
+- 1. The overall scientific merit of the investigation and its relevance to the Chandra science program and capabilities.
 This includes addressing the scientific objectives of the Chandra mission which are aligned with the NASA strategic plans.
-For observing proposals, the degree to which the objectives have been satisfied by one or more previous observations will be evaluated. - 2) For observing proposals, the suitability of using the Chandra X-ray Observatory and data products for the proposed investigation and the need for new X-ray data beyond any already obtained; the feasibility of accomplishing the objectives of the investigation within the time, telemetry, and scheduling constraints; and the feasibility of the analysis techniques.
+For observing proposals, the degree to which the objectives have been satisfied by one or more previous observations will be evaluated. - 2.
+For observing proposals, the suitability of using the Chandra X-ray Observatory and data products for the proposed investigation and the need for new X-ray data beyond any already obtained; the feasibility of accomplishing the objectives of the investigation within the time, telemetry, and scheduling constraints; and the feasibility of the analysis techniques.
 For programs incurring a large expenditure of observatory time relative to exposure time (multiple short exposure or grid pointings), the total observatory time required will be considered.
 For Archival Research and Theory/Modeling proposals, the relevance to the Chandra scientific program will be considered.
-For Archival Research proposals, the value of any additional analysis beyond the original use of the data will also be considered. - 3) The competence and relevant experience of the Principal Investigator and any collaborators as an indication of their ability to carry the investigation to a successful conclusion.
-Past performance in scientific research, as evidenced by the timely publication of refereed scientific papers including those on previous Chandra programs, will be considered. - 4) To aid in the Stage 2 cost review, the data analysis and interpretation effort required to achieve the proposed science goals will also be evaluated by the Stage 1 peer review panels.
+For Archival Research proposals, the value of any additional analysis beyond the original use of the data will also be considered. - 3.
+To aid in the Stage 2 cost review, the data analysis and interpretation effort required to achieve the proposed science goals will also be evaluated by the Stage 1 peer review panels.